daffainfo/ctf-writeup/SunshineCTF 2023/BeepBoop Blog/README.md

 > A few robots got together and started a blog!
 It's full of posts that make absolutely no sense, but a little birdie told me that one of them left a secret in their drafts.
 Can you find it?

 ## About the Challenge
-We have been given a website.
+We were given a website.
 Here is the preview of the website

 ![preview](images/preview.png)